MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-azure-ad-b2b.md

 Power BI enables sharing content with external guest users through Azure Active Directory Business-to-Business (Azure AD B2B).
 By using Azure AD B2B, your organization enables and governs sharing with external users in a central place.

 By default, external guests have mostly consumption experiences.
-By enabling the [Allow external guest users to edit and manage content in the organization](service-admin-portal.md#allow-external-guest-users-to-edit-and-manage-content-in-the-organization) feature setting, you can also choose to provide external users with elevated permissions to the workspaces to experience "Edit and Manage" privileges.
-Additionally, with this setting you can allow guest users outside your organization to browse and request access to your organization's content.
+You can also choose to provide external users with elevated permissions to the workspaces to experience "Edit and Manage" privileges.
+Additionally, by enabling the [Allow external guest users to edit and manage content in the organization](service-admin-portal.md#allow-external-guest-users-to-edit-and-manage-content-in-the-organization) feature setting, you can allow guest users outside your organization to browse and request access to your organization's content.

 This article provides a basic introduction to Azure AD B2B in Power BI.
 For more information, see [Distribute Power BI content to external guest users using Azure Active Directory B2B](../guidance/whitepaper-azure-b2b-power-bi.md).